seanmckaybeck/trackopy/README.rst

 second string in the file with spaces between each character.
 Remove the spaces and you should have a password of length 8.

+CLI
+===

+Starting with v2.0, there is an included CLI utility for interacting with trackobot.com.
+It serves as an example of how to use the library as well as a convenient way of getting data quickly.
+Some people may only need simple functionality from this library, and this utility provides that.
+It implements all available commands in ``trackopy``.
+It is installed with the library and can be run with the ``tb`` command.
+See all arguments and functionality with ``tb --help``.

 License
 -------